Menu Close

 A Shortfall of Gravitas droneship underway – Julia Bergeron (NSF)

 A Shortfall of Gravitas (ASOG) is a SpaceX autonomous spaceport droneship (ASDS), operating out of Port Canaveral, Florida.
 The droneship is based upon barge Marmac 302.
+A Shortfall of Gravitas is named after a spacecraft titled ‘Experiencing A Significant Gravitas Shortfall‘ from the novel ‘Look to Windward‘, from author Iain M. Banks’s Culture series.

+A Shortfall of Gravitas was first announced in 2018 by Elon Musk.
+A further update suggested that the droneship would enter service in 2019 but no further news on this followed.
+Musk once again mentioned the droneship in October 2020.
 A brand new Octagrabber robot was spotted in March 2021 under construction at SpaceX’s Cidco Road facility in Florida, further suggesting a new droneship was under development.
 Barge Marmac 302 was ultimately located by May 2021 by space-offshore.com and local photographers visited the site and confirmed the existence of the droneship.

-In contrast to OCISLY and JRTI, the ground support equipment on ASOG is solely located on the stern of the droneship, creating a larger landing area for Falcon boosters.
+ASOG has often been dubbed droneship design 3.0 by commentators as it features a more refined design than SpaceX’s other droneships with support equipment boxed into dedicated housing.
+The ground support equipment on ASOG is entirely located on the aft end of the droneship which creates a larger landing area for Falcon boosters.
 ASOG was also the first droneship to debut tapered wings on the landing area, something that was later retro-fitted to OCISLY.

 A Shortfall of Gravitas droneship GSE systems.
 Photo by Julia Bergeron (NSF), labels added by space-offshore.com